frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

 ![Use Same Name Config](/docs/assets/img/setup/integrations/event-use-same-name.png)

 **Note**: For Document Types that have naming series, it is adviced to keep the 'Use Same Name' checkbox unchecked, to prevent naming conflicts.
-If this is unchecked, the Documents are created by following the naming conventions on the current site and the 'Remote Site Name' and 'Remote Document Name' custom fields are set to store the Event Producer site name URL and the document name on the remote site respectively.
+If this is unchecked, the Documents are created by following the naming conventions on the current site and the 'Remote Site Name' and 'Remote Document Name' custom fields are set in the synced document to store the Event Producer site URL and the document name on the remote site respectively.

 ![Subscribed Document](/docs/assets/img/setup/integrations/event-subscribed-doc.png)